-If the masked autoencoder well alleviates the over-smoothing issue, which is a challenge for scaling transformer along depth, does this mean the masked autoencoder prefers deeper models than wider ones for some tasks?
-We argue that we need to re-visit the configurations for different training objectives, especially for masked autoencoder.
-To this end, we conduct experiments to investigate the masked autoencoder configurations and propose our idea, Bamboo.
-Bamboo is, when we train transformer with masked autoencoder, we suggest to use deeper and narrower configurations to achieve better effectiveness with comparable computation cost as a typical setting.
+\textbf{Potential of masked autoencoder with deeper configurations.} If the masked autoencoder alleviates the over-smoothing issue (which is a challenge for scaling transformer along depth), does this mean the masked autoencoder can get more benefits from deep configurations?
+To answer this question, we re-visit the configurations for different training objectives, especially for the masked autoencoder.
+Accordingly, we conduct experiments to investigate the masked autoencoder configurations and propose our idea, Bamboo\footnote{The narrower and taller shape of the re-designed transformer looks like bamboo.}.
+When training transformer with masked autoencoder, we suggest using deeper and narrower configurations with comparable computation budget as a typical setting, to achieve better effectiveness.
 To evaluate our new configurations, we conduct comprehensive experiments on computer vision and natural language processing tasks.
 On vision tasks, we evaluate our configuration on large-scale vision transformer training.
-With Bamboo configurations, the masked autoencoders outperforms baselines by a large margin.
-For instance, on ImageNet, with comparable number of trainable parameters and computation cost, our narrower and deeper base-scale masked autoencoder, Bamboo-B, outperform MAE-B by 0.9\% in terms of top-1 accuracy.
+With Bamboo configuration, the masked autoencoder outperforms baseline by a large margin.
+For instance, on ImageNet, with a comparable number of trainable parameters and computational cost, our narrower and deeper base-scale masked autoencoder, Bamboo-B, outperforms MAE-B by 0.9\% in terms of top-1 accuracy.
 On natural language processing tasks, we conduct experiments on BERT.
 Results show that our configurations can improve BERT-L by 1.1 points on GLUE datasets.

-In summary, our main contributions are three folds: \begin{itemize} \item We propose the insight that masked autoencoder is better at scaling along depth.
-Training objective of masked autoencoder helps to handle transformer over-smoothing.
-We justify this reasoning by both theoretical analysis and experimental verification.